Nlege001/WeatherApp/README.md

 1. Sign up at [weatherapi.com](https://www.weatherstack.com/) or your provider of choice.
 2. Add your API key to your `local.properties`:
-3. Note: This APP uses a standard subscription or the auto complete feature will not work
+3. Note: This App uses a standard subscription version of the endpoints or the auto complete feature will not work.
+Reachout to me and I will be happy to provide an API key

 ## 🚀 Screen recording
 https://drive.google.com/file/d/1G-9PvcTA76wbNrwDd1Mf_h_qJSynpSwl/view?usp=sharing